dbohdan/embedded-scripting-languages/README.md

 # Embedded scripting languages

 The following is a list of reasonably mature open source embedded scripting languages to use in your application.
+Stretching the definition of a scripting language, it also includes [Datalog](https://en.wikipedia.org/wiki/Datalog) implementations.

 | Project name/link | Implementation language | GC | License | Notes |
 |-------------------|-------------------------|----|---------|-------|